mattermost/docs/source/administration/config-settings.md

 **Connection Security** (`"ConnectionSecurity": ""`)

 The type of connection security Mattermost uses to connect to LDAP.
 `""`: No security, Mattermost will connect over an unsecure connection; `TLS`: Encrypts the communication between Mattermost and your server using TLS; `STARTTLS`: Takes an existing insecure connection and attempts to upgrade it to a secure connection using TLS.
+As an alternative to these options, stunnel can be used to establish secure connections.

 **Base DN** (`"BaseDN": ""`)

-The Base DN is the Distinguished Name of the location where Mattermost should start its search for users in the LDAP tree.
+The **Base DN** is the _Base Distinguished Name_ of the location where Mattermost should start its search for users in the LDAP tree.

 **Bind Username** (`"BindUsername": ""`)

-The username used to perform the LDAP search.
-This should typically be an account created specifically for use with Mattermost.
-It should be a read only account with access limited to the portion of the LDAP tree specified in the BaseDN field.
-Bind username should specify domain in `DOMAIN/username` format.
+The username used to perform the AD/LDAP search.
+This should be an account created specifically for use with Mattermost  Its permissions should be limited to read-only access to the portion of the LDAP tree specified in the **Base DN** field. **Bind Username** should specify domain in `DOMAIN/username` format.

 **Bind Password** (`"BindPassword": ""`)